sesteel/go-view/README.md

 go-view
 =======

-Go-View is a project to build a rudimentary GUI library for Go upon a Cairo backend.
+Go-View is an experimental project to build a rudimentary GUI library for Go upon a Cairo backend.
 Current work centers around building foundational pieces upon which more complexity can be derived.
-The core concepts revolve around the View interface (which is sadly a God interface at the moment), a Component interface, a Composite interface, and a Layout interface.
+The core concepts revolve around the View interface, a Component interface, a Composite interface, and a Layout interface.
 Types which implement these interfaces are used to construct a view tree in a similar fashion to most other GUI toolkits and libraries.
+There are severe limitations and the project is really meant to explore tangential issues surrounding UI and UX design.

 ```go
 type Drawer interface {